hpedrorodrigues/AVLTree/README.md

 A simple implementation of AVL Tree :)

-To run this project just type `g++ -o avltree main.cpp && ./avltree`.
+To run this project just type `g++ -o avltree src/main.cpp && ./avltree`.